gilde-der-nacht/website/websites/luzerner-rollenspieltage/content/_index.de.md

 Wenn du von weiterher kommst und gerne stressfrei in Luzern übernachten möchtest, helfen wir dir gerne dabei deinen Aufenthalt zu planen.
 Melde dich doch bitte über das Kontaktformular.

+EN

+The Lucerne Role-Playing Day will take place on Saturday, 6th October 2018.
+We open the gates at midday and the first rounds begin at one o'clock.

+Time: Saturday, 1pm to Sunday, 1am
+Admission: 5 CHF per person / for game masters admission is free
+Address: Pfarrei St. Johannes, Schadrätistrasse 26, 6006 Lucerne

+From the Lucerne train station, the location is easily reached in 15 minutes by bus 8 (Würzenbachmatte) or bus 14 (Schlösslirain).</p><p>If you would like to stay overnight in Lucerne, we are happy to help you plan your stay.
+Please contact us via the contact form.

 ## Anmelden

 ### Spieler